openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/3_types.rst

 Multiple references to an object are possible.

 Most objects have state.
-The state is stored in the field if an object is an instance of class, or in a variable that is an element of an array object.
+The state is stored in the field if an object is a class instance, or in a variable that is an element of an array object.

-If two variables contain references to the same object, and the state of that object is modified in the reference of one variable, then the state so modified can be seen in the reference of the other variable.
+If two variables contain references to the same object, and the state of that object is modified in the reference of either variable, then the state so modified can be seen in the reference of the other variable.

 .. index::
    operator